-Wellington Management Group LLP purchased a new stake in Gold Fields Limited (NYSE:GFI - Free Report) in the fourth quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor purchased 218,623 shares of the company's stock, valued at approximately $2,886,000.
+Wellington Management Group LLP bought a new position in shares of Gold Fields Limited (NYSE:GFI - Free Report) during the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund bought 218,623 shares of the company's stock, valued at approximately $2,886,000.

 Gold Fields Price Performance